swcarpentry/python-novice-gapminder/_episodes/20-wrap.md

 *   The [Python 3 documentation](https://docs.python.org/3/) covers the core language
     and the standard library.

+*   [PyCon](pycon.org/) is the largest annual conference for the Python community.

 *   [SciPy](scipy.org) is a rich collection of scientific utilities.
+    It is also the name of [a series of annual conferences](https://conference.scipy.org/).

 *   [Jupyter](jupyter.org) is the home of the Jupyter Notebook.